Bypass navigation bar

 Compare that to what you’d pay elsewhere!
 See our tuition rates for tuition according to your place of residency.

-Our Welding instructors have a wealth of real-world experience in their field, so they can relate to the challenges you’ll face.
-Our instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and on the job.
+Welding instructors have a wealth of experience in their field, so they can relate to the challenges you’ll face.
+Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.

 Note: The link to the following website is provided for your convenience and information and does not constitute any official endorsement.

-The American Welding Society is the primary resource for education, certification and careers in the welding profession.
-Founded in 1919 as a multifaceted, nonprofit organization, AWS covers the field from factory floor to high-rise construction and military weaponry to home products.
-Its goal is to advance the science, technology and application of welding and allied joining and cutting processes, including brazing, soldering and thermal spraying.
+American Welding Society is the primary resource for education, certification and careers in the welding profession.
+AWS covers the field from factory floor to high-rise construction and military weaponry to home products.